chaos9520/panel-game/CHAOS_README.md

 - A player's starting rating will be adjusted based on the game level of the first ranked game played.
 ## Other Changes
 - Challenge Mode has been completely revamped.
-- Training Mode: The frequency and amount of garbage now adjusts based on the garbage size chosen for basic training modes.
+- Training Mode: The frequency and amount of garbage per volley now adjusts based on the garbage size chosen for basic training modes.
 - Custom Training/Challenge Mode patterns: You can choose what style of garbage pattern the game sends by changing the value for `mergeMetalComboQueue`.
   False - 'Modern' garbage queue.
   True - 'Classic' garbage queue.